Hilarious One-Star Reviews of Iconic European Attractions

-“I might be bias - but being used to Buckingham Palace I just don't think Sweden's alternative can compare by any means and perhaps maybe it is in the wrong location being right across the way from Parliament with the constitutional monarchy of Sweden being established in the 1800s, it makes me surprised and uncomfortable regarding the Palace being so close to Parliament especially considering the history of the two back home in the UK.” - Aaron S.
+“I might be biased - but being used to Buckingham Palace, I just don't think Sweden's alternative can compare by any means and perhaps maybe it is in the wrong location being right across the way from Parliament with the constitutional monarchy of Sweden being established in the 1800s, it makes me surprised and uncomfortable regarding the Palace being so close to Parliament especially considering the history of the two back home in the UK.” - Aaron S.

 Stockholm Palace is the primary residence of the Swedish monarch and is one of the largest palaces in Europe.
 It's true, it is next to the Swedish Parliament, but things seem to be going well for them, so let it go, mister.

-“Be careful if you get ice-cream, the birds will grab it from your hand.
-Multiple of my friends had birds step in their ice-cream when they were holding it (great entertainment).” - Allison K.
+“Be careful if you get ice cream, the birds will grab it from your hand.
+Multiple of my friends had birds step in their ice cream when they were holding it (great entertainment).” - Allison K.

 Helsinki Cathedral in Finland was built in 1852 and became a landmark for the country.
 Unfortunately, the sculptures at the front of the church are popular with birds who have a strange vendetta against ice cream.

-Rijksmuseum - Amsterdam
+Rijksmuseum - Amsterdam, Netherlands

 “I really appreciate the skills these artists had back in the days in order to create these masterpieces, but I am just not sophisticated enough to enjoy it and spend my day there.
 I am more of an outdoor adventurer.” - Chi L.